tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Creating a test case](Images/amazon-lambda-create-test.gif)

-You will note that there is a `Hello World` test case, explain to students that this is a general test case, however, tesing Lambda functions connected with Amazon Lex, require a particular format.
+You will note that there is a `Hello World` test case, explain to students that this is a general test case, however, testing Lambda functions connected with Amazon Lex, require a particular format.

 Delete the starter test case code from the "Configure test event" window, open the `convertOkText.json` in VSCode and copy and paste the code in the "Configure test event" window.